T4puSD/EventSourcing-With-Axon/README.md

 We can see each event is stored in a formatted manner.

-But the aggregated data can also be seen from a second database( for this project from h2-database) that his aggegated balance is now 45 BDT.
+But the aggregated data can also be seen from a second database( for this project from h2-database) that the aggegated balance is now 45 BDT.
 Bellow is the result from `GET bank-accounts/{accountNumber}` endpoint:
 ```json
 {